nicholas124/London-bike-sharing-Time-series-forcasting/README.md

 # London-bike-sharing-Time-series-forcasting
-London bike sharing Demand Prediction with LSTMs using TensorFlow 2 and Keras in Python
+London bike sharing Demand Prediction with LSTMs, Dense model. using TensorFlow 2 and Keras in Python

+This project shows forcasting using multivariate time series.
+Forcasting using more than just one feature.